Different Types Of Abuse And Their Impact On You

 Treatment for Abuse Victims

 If you're still in the abusive relationship, an important first step can be creating a safety plan.
 This can help you to know what steps you can take to remain safe while addressing your situation.
 Safety planning can help you to feel empowered to protect yourself and take the necessary steps to end the abusive relationships.
-Whether you're experiencing domestic violence in your marriage, dating violence, or abuse in a different relationship, the National Domestic Violence Hotline can help you to create a safety plan that you can follow.
+Whether you're experiencing domestic violence in your marriage which resulted in needing medical attention, dating violence, or abuse in a different relationship, the National Domestic Violence Hotline can help you to create a safety plan that you can follow.
+They can also inform you about the relationship spectrum, which explains the difference between healthy and abusive relationships and how to tell the difference.

+Before you talk to a therapist, it may be beneficial to be completely clear about what you want out of your therapy.
 One of the most effective treatments for abuse is cognitive behavioral therapy.
 This is a form of talk therapy that helps you deal with depression and anxiety by interrupting the link between the mind and the body when you are under stress.
 In other words, it is psychotherapy that teaches you how to focus on your thoughts and behaviors so you can take control of them.
 It is a way of breaking the connection between your bad memories of the past and the feelings and behaviors of the present and future.
+It may not be able to help with violence prevention but can help you determine when abuse domestic violence is occurring.

 One important fact about abuse victims is that many do not want to leave the safety of their homes.
 After being in an abusive situation and finally finding a place where they feel safe, many victims have a hard time going outside that space.
+The type of abuse people endure can have a long-lasting effect on how they behave.
 Therefore, online therapy can be a major blessing for them.
 Being able to talk to a therapist from the safety of their own home gives people more security, and the chances of their treatment being successful is much higher.
+Online therapy can help families family and youth, and is suited for anyone to utilize.
+It has the same informed consent principles present with face-to-face therapy.
+Informed consent refers to information, in the form of a document, that is given to someone before they take part in therapy, before they are given a prescription to take, before a medical procedure is done, or when they are taking part in an experiment or study.
+It explains the risks and purposes of what is being done.

 In fact, many victims of abuse cancel their appointments over and over again if they are seeing a therapist outside their home.
 This is true for many patients with mental health disorders.
 Online therapy has become a lifesaver to these people and many others like them because they would not have gotten therapy otherwise.
+You can take advantage of online chat, text messages, or other ways to connect with a professional counselor.
 BetterHelp is the largest mental health provider in the world and has more than 10,000 licensed professional therapists who can help you.
 Read below for some reviews on our counselors, from people experiencing similar issues.

 "Dr. Walsh has been very supportive in helping me with abuse issues and depression.
 She has taken lots of time with me, and I appreciate how far I've come with her guidance."